VegaDeftwing/OpGuidesHugoSrc/content/Engineering/WrappingUp/resources.md

 # Articles and Ramblings I Want To Feature But Have Nowhere Else to Put:

-## Polygot Files
+## Polyglot Files

-[TODO need to find each thing I refrence here and take these out of this page]
+[TODO need to find each thing I reference here and take these out of this page]

 elf hacking, POC||GTFO

 ## Strange thought

-[TODO need to find each thing I refrence here and take these out of this page]
+[TODO need to find each thing I reference here and take these out of this page]

 Main not fn